Search This Blog

 I am slowly transcribing the original handwritten assessment working notebooks which are held by my family.
 Additions and corrections were made to some of the records up to circa 1840 in the same notebooks.

 ©Marlow Ancestors.
-You are welcome to use this transcription for family and local history purposes if you credit this blog.
+You are very welcome to use this transcription for family and local history purposes with credit to this blog.

 Format for transcription: